Salt Lake City, please discontinue this environmental injustice.

 "Algal toxins poison 60,000 people around the world every year."

-Never has Big Cottonwood Creek ever had a toxic algal bloom infection except for the fact of Salt Lake City drying up the creek and putting dirty Utah Lake water into a clean creek.
+Never has Big Cottonwood Creek ever had a toxic algal bloom infection except for the fact of Salt Lake City drying up the creek and putting dirty Utah Lake water into this clean creek.

 "Pet owners are keeping their dogs away from the water in News Brunswick, as three dogs in the Fredericton area recently died after coming into contact with blue-green algae, a toxic bloom that can also be harmful to humans. " CBC News

-1.7 million visitors to Big Cottonwood Canyon annually.
-If 1 in 10 uses the mountain as a toilet, over 20 years, that 1 million pounds of human poop on Big Cottonwood Canyon.
+3 million visitors to Big Cottonwood Canyon annually.
+If 1 in 10 uses the mountain as a toilet, over 20 years, that 2 million pounds of human poop on Big Cottonwood Canyon.
 With 3 million visitors by 2040, that's 100,000 pounds of human poop on the canyon watershed every year.

 When mother nature calls, hikers and bikers poop on the mountain.